Frequently Asked Questions

 Can I bring my own food?

 Totally.
 We encourage you to do so!
-A pre-show picnic will make your experience only that much more enjoyable.
-We also have a concession stand on site stacked with yummy snacks and beverages for purchase.
+A pre-show picnic will make your experience that much more enjoyable.
+We also have a concessions stand on site at most locations stacked with yummy snacks and beverages for purchase.